 Exposure to solar UVR may be dermal or ocular in occupational settings.

-CAREX Canada estimates that approximately 1.5 million Canadians are likely exposed to solar ultraviolet radiation in their workplaces.
+CAREX Canada estimates that approximately 1.7 million Canadians are exposed to solar ultraviolet radiation in their workplaces.

 All outdoor occupations have a potential for exposure to solar radiation.
-The largest industrial groups exposed include the construction industry, farming, and services to buildings and dwellings.
-The largest occupational groups exposed are farmers and farm managers, construction trades helpers, and landscaping and ground maintenance labourers.
+The largest industrial groups exposed include construction, farming, and services to buildings and dwellings.
+The largest occupational groups exposed are farmers and farm managers, construction trades helpers, landscaping and ground maintenance labourers, and heavy equipment operators.

 Other job categories with a potential for exposure to solar UVR include logging, fishing, open-pit mining, road building, and maintenance, as well as athletes, maintenance workers, pipeline workers, military personnel and police, ski instructors, lifeguards, oilfield workers, postal carriers, surveyors, sailors, and railway track workers.[1,2] Indoor workers receive only 10-20% of outdoor workers’ annual exposure to solar UVR.